Module ditox

 transient

-"Transient" makes to a produce values by the factory for each resolving:
+"Transient" makes the factory produce a new value for each resolution:

 import {createContainer, token} from 'ditox';